-The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint or in the case of students shall inform the Dean fo Students.
+The Coordinator shall inform the Vice President(s) in whose area the accused and accuser are employed of the complaint or in the case of students shall inform the Executive Director of Student Affairs.

 As noted above, the Coordinator will promptly investigate the complaint or will appoint a University designee to promptly investigate the complaint.
 The complainant and the accused will each be interviewed, as will witnesses identified by the complainant, accused, or other witnesses, as the University deems appropriate.